 The implementation of this Vegetation Management Plan will be conducted by TDI-NE or its contractor.
 Any record keeping required as proof of special permit conditions by regulatory agencies will be the responsibility of TDI-NE or its contractor.
 Additionally, TDI-NE will be responsible for contractor and public safety training and for the notification of VTrans and adjacent landowners (where warranted) prior to management activities.
-The ANR will be responsible for providing regulatory review of the NNIS impact monitoring requirements.
+ANR will be responsible for providing regulatory review of the annual NNIS monitoring reports and confirming the termination of a required monitoring period, as applicable.